-- We have taken the decision to cancel the free minibus service for the remainder of 2020 due to the recent alterations in the road layout at Richmond Park that make it difficult to access the request stops, and concerns over the safety of passengers and volunteer drivers during the current crisis.
-We hope to resume the service next year and will update on this when we have news.
+- We have taken the decision to postpone the minibus service for 2021 due to the recent alterations in the road layout at Richmond Park that make it difficult to access the request stops, and concerns over the safety of passengers and volunteer drivers during the current crisis.
+We hope to resume the service later this year and will update on this when we have news.

 Filming in the parks

 Filming in our parks will continue as usual.

 The Royal Parks is continuing to accept enquiries for filming and photography shoots across all Royal Parks, subject to following Government guidance on coronavirus and social distancing regulations, which is currently a minimum of 2 metres.
 Please be aware that it may not be possible to film in some locations under these circumstances.
 We will continue to review our guidelines in accordance with the Government advice.